MarcosTavar3s/LSTM_Classifier/README.md

   </pre>

 ## Methods
 Initially, to assess which configuration presents the best performance, it was decided to fix the number of classes to seven: WalkingWithDog, Skiing, Swing, Diving, Mixing, HorseRace, and HorseRiding.
 The classes are encoded with One-Hot Encoded Labels (no need for ordering among themselves).

 After that establishment, the next step was to alter the quantity of collected frames from 15 to 120 frames.
+There, I trained each network in 5 epochs to expect an overall performance, and subsequently selected the more efficient ones for longer training (30 epochs).

 For matters of evaluation, metrics such as loss, accuracy, recall, and precision were the backbone to appoint the best network for this context.
 Finally, the assessment was deemed successful.

 ## Results and Discussion
 ...